Support vector machines on the D-Wave quantum annealer: Adjusting the bias in qSVM

 However, for \texttt{qSVM}, a new classifier is generated by combining some of the lowest-energy solutions produced by the quantum annealer, which is in general not equal to $\{\alpha_n\}^*$.
 Moreover, the constraint for an optimal bias given in \equref{eq:qpzero} is included through the multiplier $\xi$ in \equref{eq:qsvmfull}, so it may not be satisfied for all solutions produced by the quantum annealer.
 Therefore, it can happen that the bias from \equref{eq:biasaveraging} is not suitable for \texttt{qSVM}.
 This is what happened to the rightmost three datasets shown in \figref{fig:finaltraining} (especially for Max80 where $\xi=0$, see \tabref{tab:calibration}).
 This problem only affects the actual accuracy and not the more robust metrics AUROC and AUPRC (see \secref{sec:evaluation}).

-Since the bias is only one parameter, this problem can easily be solved by replacing $b$ with another bias $b^*$, for which the accuracy for $D^{(\mathrm{train})}$ is higher.
-Note that one has to be careful to make the selection based on the accuracy for $D^{(\mathrm{train})}$, and not for the test data $D^{(\mathrm{test})}$, since that would invalidate the statement that the classifier can generalize well to new data.
+Since the bias is only a single parameter, this problem can easily be solved by replacing $b$ with another bias $b^*$, for which the accuracy for the training data $D^{(\mathrm{train})}$ is highest.
+Note that this step does not require a new training of \texttt{qSVM}.
+The result of the training is given by the set of coefficients $\{\alpha_n\}$, which enter the decision function in \equref{eq:decisionfunction}.
+The bias $b$ can be adjusted ``offline'', i.e., independently of the $\{\alpha_n\}$.

+Note that it is only allowed to use the training data $D^{(\mathrm{train})}$ for adjusting the bias, and not the test data $D^{(\mathrm{test})}$.
+Modifying a classifier as a function of its performance on the test data $D^{(\mathrm{test})}$ would invalidate the statement that the classifier can generalize well to unseen data.

-An example of such a scan for the dataset Myc70 is shown in \figref{fig:finaltrainingheuristicscanb}.
+An example of such a scan of the bias $b$ is shown in \figref{fig:finaltrainingheuristicscanb} for the dataset Myc70.
 It was taken from one out of ten repetitions of the test procedure (see \figref{fig:datahandling}).
 The classifier has been obtained from an average over 1000 decision functions (20 lowest-energy samples times 50 slices of the training data).
 One can see that the peak of the accuracy for $D^{(\mathrm{train})}$ (dotted line) is close but not equal to the peak of the accuracy for $D^{(\mathrm{test})}$ (solid line).